adavarski/rancher2-vagrant-alpine/README.md

 ## Run

-1. Install the Vagrant Alpine plugin `vagrant plugin install vagrant-alpine`
+1. Install the Vagrant Alpine plugin `vagrant plugin install vagrant-alpine vagrant-hostmanager`
-2. Use the supplied vagrant file Vagrantfile.multi and run `vagrant up`
+2. Use the supplied vagrant file Vagrantfile.multi and run: `$cp Vagrantfile.multi Vagrantfile`;`vagrant up`
-3. Set the admin password = password
+3. admin password is settuped = password
-4. Run `vagrant ssh` to log into the VM, then run `kubectl cluster-info`.
-5. Go to "Clusters" in the Rancher UI and see the state of the "playground" which will probably take a while to download all the images and start the cluster.
+4. Go to "Clusters" in the Rancher UI and see the state of the "playground" which will probably take a while to download all the images and start the cluster.

 ```